PauMayench/datathon-FME-2023-fashion-compatibility-X2PJ/README.md

 ## Data Structure
 The dataset consists of images categorized into different classes.
-The 'class1' directory contains images of 'good' outfits, while 'class2' houses 'bad' outfits generated with certain constraints.
+The 'class1' directory contains images of 'good' outfits, while 'class2' houses random outfits generated with certain constraints.

 ## Model Training
 The provided Python script reads image data, preprocesses it, and fits it to a convolutional neural network model.
 The model is then saved and evaluated against a test set.